Abhicoder03/code-sharer/README.md

 Look at the <a href="https://github.com/genderev/code-sharer/issues">open issues</a>!
 There are issues tagged with "hacktoberfest" that make it easy for you to get started contributing.

-Another option is to open this repo in Gitpod and start editing:

 Alternatively, follow these steps:

 <ol>